Home/ Guides/ Machine Components/ Gear Technology Basic Terms

 Frequently Asked Questions about Gear Technology

 The pressure angle (also called contact angle) is the angle between the tooth flank normal (pressure line) and the line of action at the tooth flank contact point.
-The standard value is α = 20° per DIN 3960.
-A pressure angle of 20° offers an optimal compromise between tooth strength (higher forces around the tooth root) and wear (sliding tooth flanks).
-Other pressure angles such as 14.5° or 25° are less common and require special gears.
+The standard value is alpha = 20 degrees per DIN 3960.
+A pressure angle of 20 degrees offers an optimal compromise between tooth strength (higher forces around the tooth root) and wear (sliding tooth flanks).
+Other pressure angles such as 14.5 degrees or 25 degrees are less common and require special gears.

 Alexander Olenberger